APCSJava/TicketSales/README.md

 # TicketSales
-Solution for the Ticket Sales question
+Starter code for the Ticket Sales question (FRQ 2005-2)